Can CBD Help With Sleep? Scientific Evidence & My Experience

 A Word on CBN Products

-Cannabinol (CBN) is a non-intoxicating minor cannabinoid that’s believed to promote sleep, which is why it’s frequently included in CBD sleep aid products.
-However, there isn’t that much scientific evidence that CBN actually enhances sleep or has sedating effects (26).
+Cannabinol (CBN) is a non-intoxicating minor cannabinoid believed to promote sleep, which is why it’s frequently included in CBD sleep aid products.
+However, there isn’t much scientific evidence that CBN enhances sleep or has sedating effects (27).

 Still, if you’re curious, you can always try a CBN product and see how it works for you.